kubesphere-retired/docs.kubesphere.io/content/v2.1/en/installation/install-devops.md

 - [Source to Image](../../quick-start/source-to-image): Automatically compile and build your source code from code repository and pack the result into Docker without writing Dockerfile, push to image repository and finally deploy the image into Kubernetes cluster.
 - [Jenkinsfile-free CI/CD pipeline with graphical editing panel](../../quick-start/jenkinsfile-out-of-scm): Without writing Jenkinsfile, you can compose pipeline using graphical editing panel which makes the user experience much better that other solutions.
 - [Jenkinsfile-based CI/CD pipeline](../../quick-start/devops-online): If your code repository already has Jenkinsfile, you'd better to use this way to create pipeline.
-- [GitLab and Harbor based CI/CD pipeline](../../harbor-gitlab-devops-offline)：Using on-premise GitLab and Harbor to create pipeline, which is useful for disconnected environment.
+- [GitLab and Harbor based CI/CD pipeline](../../harbor-gitlab-devops-offline)：Using on-premise GitLab and Harbor to create pipeline, which is useful for air gapped.

 ## Enable DevOps System before Installation